 If you are Cameroonian, immigration status is not the issue, but tax, registration, invoicing, VAT, social-security, and payment questions still matter.
 If you are a foreign national, do not assume a tourist or business visit allows local work, local clients, or running a Cameroonian business.

-Cameroon's official eVisa portal is the public portal for visa applications to Cameroon.
-It supports online visa applications and related consular services, but that does not mean every remote-work arrangement is permitted.
+Cameroon's official eVisa portal, the public online portal for visa applications to Cameroon supports online visa applications and related consular services, but that does not mean every remote-work arrangement is permitted.
 Cameroon does not currently offer a broad official digital nomad visa equivalent for foreign freelancers.

 Foreign nationals who actually work in Cameroon, provide services to Cameroonian clients, manage a local company, or stay long term may need the correct visa, residence status, work authorization, business registration, and tax setup.
 Get advice before relocating to Cameroon while freelancing, especially if you will serve local clients or operate through a Cameroonian entity.